 Medical laboratory technicians often work in hospitals, but they can also work in labs and doctors’ offices.

 The Path to Becoming a Medical Laboratory Technician

 Most MLTs have an associate degree from a community or junior college, a vocational or technical school, or the Armed Forces.
 Technicians who learned their skills on the job must also meet the educational requirements and necessary semester hours of training.

 Choosing an Accredited Program

-- Licensure: Some states require medical laboratory technicians to be licensed or registered.
-Information on licensure is available from sate departments of health or boards of occupational licensing.
+Information on licensure is available from state departments of health or boards of occupational licensing.

 Want to Learn More?